Sorry, you need to enable JavaScript to visit this website.

 Barriers

 Colombia has encountered a few notable barriers while implementing its climate plans, such as a lack of local capabilities, limited access to climate information and low involvement of the private sector.
-To overcome these challenges and to bridge the divide between national and local levels, the SCALA programme offers a range of supports articulated around the primary goal to accelerate the implementation of the NAP, NDCs and the Integral Management Plan for Climate Change (Plan Integral de Gestión del Cambio Climático PIGCCs).
+To overcome these challenges and to bridge the divide between national and local levels, the SCALA programme offers a range of supports articulated around the primary goal to accelerate the implementation of the NAP, NDCs and the Integrated Climate Change Management Plan for the Agricultural Sector (PIGCCS-Agriculture).
 The SCALA programme will also build on the achievements made under the NAP-Ag programme and the NDC Partnership Climate Action Enhancement Package (CAEP).

-In line with the NDC priorities, the SCALA programme and Cololowmbia will prepare for the implementation of adaptation actions in five agricultural sub-sectors: rice, corn, meat and milk, sugar cane and cocoa.
+In line with the NDC and NAP priorities, the SCALA programme and Colombia will prepare for the implementation of adaptation actions in five agricultural sub-sectors: rice, corn, meat and milk, sugar cane and cocoa.
 This includes field and practical work with communities, unions, institutions, and territorial entities in the three regions of the country with the most significant agricultural potential.
-Specific activities include capacity-building for institutional actors of the Andina Centre, participatory characterization of climate change impacts on sustainable agro-food systems, cost-benefit analysis (CBA) and Evaluation of Damage and Loss tools.
+Specific activities include capacity-building for institutional actors, development of agroclimatic information at the territorial level, participatory characterization of climate change impacts on sustainable agrifood systems, cost-benefit analysis (CBA), and Evaluation of Damage and Loss tools.

 Project details